-Mr. Alfonso A. Uy, 78 years old, Filipino, has been an Independent Director of AboitizPower since May 20, 2013, and has been a member of its Board Audit Committee, Board Risk and Reputation Management Committee, and Board Corporate Governance Committee on the same date.
-He was elected as Chairman of the Board Related Party Transactions Committee on May 15, 2017.
+Mr. Eric O. Recto, 55 years old, Filipino, was elected as Independent Director of AboitizPower, Chairman of the Board Related Party Transaction Committee, and a member of the Company's Board Audit Committee, Board Corporate Governance Committee, and Board Risk and Reputation Management Committee on May 21, 2018.